 When it was evening, he took his place with the twelve; and while they were eating, he said, "Truly I tell you, one of you will betray me."
 And they became greatly distressed and began to say to him one after another, "Surely not I, Lord?"
 He answered, "The one who has dipped his hand into the bowl with me will betray me.
 The Son of Man must go as it is written of him, but woe to that one by whom the Son of Man is betrayed!
 It would have been better for that one not to have been born."
 Judas, who betrayed him, said, "Surely not I, Rabbi?"
 He replied, "You have said so."

-This is "Spy Wednesday," so called from the Lord's betrayal by Judas Iscarioth, one of his own inner circle.
-Poor Judas was doubtless talented, probably very astute, and had in his youth some spark of idealism; and yet when it came to the test he proved treacherous, unreliable, profoundly untrustworthy.
-The Gospels offer a few clues that may suggest what led the misguided Apostle towards that ultimate act of treachery: selling Jesus for thirty pieces of silver.
-We might even feel a twinge of pity for Judas, about whom Jesus spoke those chilling words, "It would have been better for that man not to have been born!"
-But rather than spend time trying to explain or analyse the level Judas' guilt, or trying to figure out his mixed motivations, it would be more fruitful to examine some ways in which we ourselves are untrustworthy and in need of the grace of repentance.
-The story of Judas is a sobering lesson for us all.
-"There but for the grace of God go I!" we may well say.
+Today is “Spy Wednesday,” so called from the betrayal by Judas Iscariot, one of the inner circle.
+Poor Judas was doubtless a talented man, probably very astute, who was moved by idealism to follow Jesus; but when it came to the test he proved unreliable, profoundly untrustworthy.
+The Gospels offer some clues about what led to that ultimate act of treachery: selling Jesus for thirty pieces of silver.
+We might even feel a twinge of pity for Judas, about whom those chilling words were spoken, “It would have been better for that man not to have been born!”
+But rather than spend time trying to assess the level of Judas’ guilt, or guessing at his motivations, why not ponder how we ourselves can be untrustworthy and in need of repentance.
+The story of Judas is a sobering lesson for every reader.
+“There but for the grace of God go I!” we may well say.

-It is also a day to pray especially for all those who have tragically taken their own lives, trying to escape from the depths of despair; and to pray for grace, compassion and friendship for any poor soul who may be tempted to suicide.
-We could show our solidarity with the Samaritans who offer counselling to people in deep trouble, and even invest some of our time in being good listeners, where people can find help in time of trouble.
-On the example of Jesus, each of us could ask the Lord God to help us deepen our discipleship, and to grant us the gift of encouragement, "that I may know how to sustain the weary with a word."
+The fate of Judas invites us to pray especially for people who have tragically taken their own lives, to escape from the depths of despair.
+We pray that any poor soul who is tempted to suicide may find compassion and new hope with the help of their friends.
+We could support the Samaritans who offer counselling to troubled people, and invest some of our time to just listen to others in their time of need.
+On the example of Jesus, each of us could ask the Lord God to help us be healers who share the gift of encouragement, “that I may know how to sustain the weary with a word.

-We may have had personal experience of being betrayed.
-Perhaps we confided in someone and they used that information against us.
-The message of "Spy Wednesday" is that such betrayal did not have the last word; God had the last word by raising his Son from the dead.
-From the evil of betrayal and the many other evils that Jesus endured, God brought good.
-Good can also emerge from the negativity we might endure from others.
-This story invites us to trust that God can work in life-giving ways in us, no matter how others may behave.
+Any of us can have a painful experience of betrayal.
+Perhaps we confided in someone who later used our personal secrets against us.
+The message of “Spy Wednesday” is that malice need not have the last word; God had the last word by raising his Son from the dead.
+From this betrayal and the many other injuries suffered by Jesus, God brought great good.
+Good can also emerge from any of the misfortune we have to bear in life.
+This story invites us to trust that God can work in life-giving ways in us, no matter how others may treat us.